 Not Using Marine Grade Plywood

 The plywood used to cover the outside of the structure must be exterior grade plywood.
 This will ensure that it won't warp or become damaged due to damp or moist conditions.
-A very common mistake is when people use standard interior grade plywood outside.
+Do not use standard interior grade plywood outside.
 This will only last until it rains or gets damp, as it will bend, warp, and delaminate soon after.

 The plywood must be fixed around the frame before the wall covering of choice is applied.
 This includes if you're using siding, as the plywood will provide extra strength and durability to the structure.